Learn About Nutritional Consults

 - Dining out and traveling on the gluten-free diet require planning and attention.

 - Some people gain unwanted weight gain on the diet.

 - Others have trouble regaining their weight.

 Why Visit a Dietitian Skilled in Celiac Disease?

-A registered dietitian (RD) is a health professional trained in nutrition counseling for a variety of diseases and conditions.
+A registered dietitian nutritionist (RDN) is a health professional trained in nutrition counseling for a variety of diseases and conditions.
 A dietitian skilled in celiac disease has a particular interest and skill in addressing the nutritional needs of patients on the gluten-free diet.
-An RD can help you:
+An RDN can help you: